dastergon/sreworkbook-templates-md/README.md

 This is a collection of ported Markdown templates included in ["The Site Reliability Engineering Workbook"](https://landing.google.com/sre/book.html) regarding the Service Level Objectives and Error Budget Policy documents.

-Full description of each section, for each template can be found in ["The Site Reliability Engineering Workbook"](https://landing.google.com/sre/book.html).
+Full description of each section can be found in ["The Site Reliability Engineering Workbook"](https://landing.google.com/sre/book.html).

 ## Template List
 * [Error Budget Policy Template](error-budget.md)